From where we come:

 - Approval workflows

 - COTS and infrastructure components management (for MDR relevant reporting)

 At the end of 2017 we added the remains of VersionEye (built by Robert Reiz) which gave us a better understanding of the crawling for component data.
 Still we are steadily improving the supply of component meta information, which is one of the most relevant aspects, if you plan to automate compliance.
 The better your data, the easier the decisions.

 Unfortunately declared licenses are just one half of the truth.
 In reality the effective licenses are more relevant than the declared ones.
 Thus in 2018 we invented DeepScan, a source scanner for license and copyright data, which may be handed a repo or file URL and that is returning a complete list of findings.
-Also during 2018 we found the OpenChain-project and loved to see that the OpenChain-approach to open source compliance is identical to our approach.
+Also during 2018 we met the OpenChain-project and loved what we saw.
+The OpenChain-approach to open source compliance has been identical to our approach, which made a natural fit.